 Reduced Latency When Monitoring

 As mentioned, audio is processed in chunks of individual samples.
 Processing in larger chunks can result in audible latency, whereas smaller chunks generally create a lower global latency value.
-However, smaller chunks of samples are loaded/unloaded at a much faster rate in order to maintain consistent playback, which creates a higher CPU load on the system.
-If the CPU is unable to keep up, the missing chunks can be heard as crackles or dropouts.
+However, smaller chunks of samples are loaded/unloaded much faster to maintain consistent playback, which creates a higher CPU load on the system.
+If the CPU cannot keep up, the missing chunks can be heard as crackles or dropouts.

-In digital recording, audio is represented by a series of data points called “samples”.
-These samples are strung together in rapid succession by the computer, this results in an audible waveform.
+In digital recording, audio is represented by a series of data points called “samples.”
+These samples are strung together in rapid succession by the computer, which results in an audible waveform.
 The audio sample rate determines the frequency at which these samples are recorded, generated, and output by the system.
-(Higher sample rates will result in a slightly lower global latency, but create more demand on the CPU).
+(Higher sample rates will result in slightly lower global latency but create more demand on the CPU).

-The output of any track can be delayed or pre-delaying in milliseconds in order to compensate for human, acoustic, hardware and other real-world delays (or for creative purposes).
+The output of any track can be delayed or pre-delaying in milliseconds to compensate for human, acoustic, hardware, and other real-world delays (or for creative purposes).
 However, the amount of delay applied to a track’s output will be interpreted as latency when the signal is monitored in real-time.

-Graphics are not latency-compensated in Live, in order to reserve computing resources for the audio stream.
-This can sometimes result in a noticeable lag in Live’s graphics in Live Sets with an extreme amount of internal latency, but is imperceptible in most other cases.
+Graphics are not latency-compensated in Live to reserve computing resources for the audio stream.
+This can sometimes result in a noticeable lag in Live’s graphics in Live Sets with an extreme amount of internal latency but it is imperceptible in most other cases.